-b.
-Disciplinary Salary Reduction
+3. Disciplinary Salary Reduction

 An employee's salary may be reduced up to five percent (5%), for disciplinary purposes.
 This does not constitute a reduction in salary range.
+The Department Director shall prepare the disciplinary salary reduction paperwork.
+It shall be presented to the employee in a private meeting.